upstage-org/upstage_backend/README.md

 # Handling Upgrades

-### To keep your Upstage instance synchronized with our latest version, please contact us and we will help you with the upgrade, until such time that we have an automated upgrade process.
+### To keep your UpStage instance synchronized with our latest version, please contact us and we will help you with the upgrade, until such time that we have an automated upgrade process.
 If your version is older than 3.0.0, a fresh installation is required.
 Contact us for details regarding database and static content migration to our latest version.

-# Upstage Setup Guide: From Git Repo to Local Docker Images
+# UpStage Setup Guide: From Git Repo to Local Docker Images

 Run everything as root, preferably using ssh keys instead of login/password, for better security.